 This guide describes how to integrate PagerDuty with Zapier.
 Zapier is a web automation app that enables PagerDuty users to connect to other online services like Salesforce, Basecamp, Gmail, Zendesk, and hundreds of others.
 With Zapier you can build Zaps (automations between apps) which can automate parts of your business or life.
 Each Zap has one app as the trigger, where your information comes from and which causes one or more actions in other apps, where your data gets sent automatically.
 You can also use Zapier to search PagerDuty and send info to another app.

 Note: Users must update the App from v1.0.3 to v2.0.2 within the available “Zaps”.

 Follow the instructions below to configure your Zapier account to work with PagerDuty.
 If you have any questions or need any assistance, please contact our support team at firstname.lastname@example.org.

-- Go to the Configuration menu and select API Access.
+- Go to the Integrations menu and select API Access Keys.

 - On the API Access page, click Create New API Key.

 - In the dialog that pops up, you’ll be prompted to enter a Description for your key.
 You will also have the option to create the key as Read-only; leaving this box unchecked will create a full access key.